Matteo Rubin: Club career

-Early career & Torino
+Early career and Torino

 Matteo Rubin signed his first professional footballing contract for Serie C1 team Cittadella before signing for Torino in Serie A in a co-ownership for €450,000 fee.

 When becoming a first team regular Matteo suffered a ligament injury to his left knee which kept him out of the season for 6 months, sustained while playing for Italy U21 team against Greece.

 In June 2008, Torino bought the remaining 50% registration rights of Rubin from Cittadella for an additional €550,000 fee.

 In August 2010 he was loaned to Bologna, in exchange with Marco Bernacci.

 The following August, having returned to Torino, he moved on loan to Parma, who were without a recognised left-back after the departure of Luca Antonelli seven months earlier and Marco Pisano earlier that summer.
 Midfielders Massimo Gobbi and Francesco Modesto had previously filled in for that position.

 On 3 January 2012, Bologna announced that Rubin returned to the club on loan for the remainder of the season.
 On 11 March, he scored a calamitous own goal against Lazio at the Stadio Olimpico.